Tours of Exploration Travellers' Blog

 Next stop is the Paro Valley.
 Some of my travel mates, including myself, are quite winded here even though the altitude is 700 meters lower than two of the locations visited earlier.
 The experience of travelling across some of the most breathtakingly beautiful peaks of the Himalayan range, and then dipping into its stunning valleys was exhilarating and sometimes the changes in altitude could be felt.

-We walked from the National Museum (well worth the visit) to the Paro Dzong (fortress) and again got a chance to learn more about the religious passion of the nation.
 We have entered into the 5th month of the lunar calendar during which time the entire Nation will be earning extra merit at their local temples by praying and making offerings.
 We witnessed monks making cakes for the altar and chanting in the temples as they have done in the same places for between 4 - 14 centuries.
 The sound of drums, long horns and short horns emanated from the temples, so of which we were permitted inside while the rituals were occurring.

 Paro is home to the countries only international airport.
 There is only one airline flying in and out – Druk Air, the national carrier of Bhutan.
 From our hotel we watched planes take off and land in the early morning when the lift was ideal for flight.
 Planes weaved between the green hills and rose towards the higher mountains that were visible when the clouds parted.